seoi99/foodie/README.md

   this.markers[marker.businessId] = marker;
 }
 ```
-* on user click, direct user to Google Map that enable user to get direction.
+* on click, direct user to Google Map that enable user to get direction.

 ``` javascript
 handleMarkerClick(business) {